 A secluded venue will be sought allowing an environment integrating science and leisure, creating an atmosphere that is conducive to the task.
 When possible, campus-like venues will be preferred to resort-type locations.

 A forum called Science Café is included in the program.
 This is a daily luncheon that provides the opportunity to hear about new applications, products and solutions by the organizations commercializing these products.

 Honoring outstanding contributions to our field

 The symposium includes the presentation of the “SCIEX Microscale Separations Innovation Medal Award”.

 SMSB Board of Directors (formerly MSB Strategic Program Committee)

 Towards this intent and fulfillment of the mission, a group of internationally renowned scientists in microscale separations and bioanalysis have gathered and formed the Board of Directors of the Society for Microscale Separations and Bioanalysis (SMSB).
 It is their task to:

-Strategically develop and ensure the longevity of the MSB symposium series
+Strategically develop the MSB symposium series;

 The Symposium has been already held in >30 meetings in locations throughout North America, Europe and Asia.
 Conference Dates and Locations with the corresponding Chairpersons are listed in the table below: